Aniai · 2024-2025

 The system gave the team a reliable foundation, speeding up interface development and ensuring consistency across products.

-Design system MVP — 14 React components
+Design system MVP — 14 reusable React components

 Tiny little detail — Padding tuned for visual balance depending on icon presence